dedale-fet/Distributed-Learning-Toolbox/README.md

 Please refer to the documentation in each sub-folder for more details on how to use the toolbox, deploy, and execute each application.

+## Prerequisities for deploying and using the toolbox

+The implementation of the Distributed Learning Architecture considers the use of the Apache Spark distributed computing framework.

+The prerequisities for installing a Spark-compliant cluster over a set of working terminals are:

+* Linux OS (tested with Ubuntu 16.04.3 LTS)

+* Apache Spark.
+Tested the version 2.1.1 (pre-build with Apache Hadoop 2.7 and later), which is available for download [here](https://spark.apache.org/downloads.html).

+* [Python] (https://www.python.org/).
+Tested with version 2.7.12.

+* Java.
+Tested with version 1.8.0

 ## Reference Documents: